jonas089/vrf-noir/readme.md

 The verifier contains the unique random output and can be used, together with the proof, to run the verification against the `Noir` circuit.

 # Test setup
-Edit the `.env` file to point to the global path of the `circuit` directory on your machine and the relative path to the nargo binary.
+Edit the `.env` file to point to the global path of the `circuit` directory on your machine and the absolute path to the nargo binary.
 Use either `nargo-darwin` or `nargo-linux`, depending on your system architecture.

 To run the tests and see the output:
 ```